-The devaluation of the Argentine peso in January 2002 created pressures on the domestic price system that generated high inflation throughout 2002, before inflation stabilized in 2003.
-The National Institute of Statistics and Census ("Instituto Nacional de Estadísticas y Censos" or the "INDEC"), listed inflation in 2013 at 10.9%, but private estimates put it between 25% and 28%.
-INDEC reports that inflation for 2014 was 23.9% while some private estimates report inflation at nearly 30%.
-According to news reports, INDEC showed inflation of 1.0% in January 2015, and 1.1% in February 2015.
-The high inflation rate has resulted in nationwide strikes, devaluation of the Argentine peso in January 2014, and a price control program.
+The National Institute of Statistics and Census ("Instituto Nacional de Estadísticas y Censos" or the "INDEC") reports that inflation for 2015 was 27% while some private estimates report inflation at nearly 30%.
+The high inflation rate has resulted in nationwide strikes, devaluation of the Argentine peso in January 2014 and again in December 2015, and a price control program.
 The uncertainty surrounding the Argentine economy and future inflation may impact the country's growth.